Charan0/SudokuSolver-OpenCV/README.md

   <img src='Samples/All-Contours.png' width=450 height=550">
 </p>
 <p align="middle">
-We then find out all the contours in the image using OpenCV's `findContours()` method.
+We then find out all the contours in the image using OpenCV's <code>findContours()</code> method.
 The above image shows all the identified contours in the image.
 Next we need to extract the region of image that contains the largest contour area.
 </p>
 </div>